- A large percentage of your energy — about 90% — is produced by your mitochondria.

 Calcium is also crucial for turning ammonia — a toxic byproduct of amino acid metabolism — into urea so it can be excreted through your kidneys.
 If you can’t neutralize such toxins, they will damage your mitochondria.

 - Pull mitochondria toward where they're replicating.
-This helps the viruses siphon off energy for themselves.
+This helps pathogens siphon off energy for themselves.

 - “Fence off” mitochondria so they can’t release proteins that would trigger cell death.
-This gives viruses more time to replicate.
+This gives a pathogen more time to replicate.

-In short, viruses are no friend to your mitochondria or your energy levels.
+In short, pathogens are no friend to your mitochondria or your energy levels.
 They drain or reallocate power from the “batteries” in your cells, creating an energy shortage.

 Parasites change the environment in your body so they can stay and replicate — but at a significant cost to you.